Build a Strategy that Holds Up

 In the example, the strategy ticks the following boxes:

-• Clear on what the organization wanted to accomplish, which was to increase alcohol awareness.
+• Clear on what the organization wanted to accomplish, which was to increase responsible drinking and understanding of possible consequences of underage alcohol consumption.

 • Identified the channels to be used.